The Widening Gyre (album): Funding

-Altan called on Pledge Music's services in order to finance their new studio album.
+Altan called on Pledge Music's services to finance their new studio album.

 On 3 January 2015, Mairéad Ní Mhaonaigh explained why Altan made this choice and thanked all the pledgers for helping Altan with the fundraising campaign and for bringing it to completion (reaching, at that time, 101% of goal): «The music business is a changing world for professional musicians as ourselves.
 We depend more on live concerts to make our living.
 We can no longer depend on big record company funding to get our music out there, we have to do it ourselves.
 Now with your help we have funded our latest album which we are really happy with.» She also stated that Altan have licensed the new album to Compass Records in the US, that Gary West of Compass co-produced it and that after 30 years recording studio albums, Altan «have taken a new approach with this one».

 The Altan Pledge Music pre-order page announced that all exclusive pre-orders would be fulfilled by 17 February 2015.

 Apart from the new album on CD, the Altan Pledge Music page offers many original and exclusive items.